openstack/octavia/doc/source/admin/guides/operator-maintenance.rst

 -----------------------

-Octavia will use the health information from the underlying load balancing application to determine the health of members.
+Octavia will use the health information from the underlying load balancing subsystems to determine the health of members.
 This information will be streamed to the Octavia database and made available via the status tree or other API methods.
 For critical applications we recommend to poll this information in regular intervals.